TrivadisPF/platys-modern-data-platform/cookbooks/recipes/creating-adr-with-log4brains/README.md

 docker-compose up -d
 ```

-For creating the ADR documents, you also need to install log4brains locally (you need to have Node.js installed)
+For creating the ADR documents, you also may want to install log4brains locally (you need to have Node.js installed)

 ```
 npm install -g log4brains